pingcap/blog/_posts/2017-01-06-about-the-tidb-source-code.md

 The entry point of the process is in the [`session.go`](https://github.com/pingcap/tidb/blob/master/session.go) file.
 TiDB-Server calls the `Session.Execute()` interface, inputs the SQL statement and implements `Session.Execute()`.

 1. First, call `Compile()` to parse the SQL statement using `tidb.Parse()` and get a list of `stmt` where each statement is an AST and each syntax unit is a Node of the AST.
 The structure is defined in the [ast](https://github.com/pingcap/tidb/tree/master/ast) package.
 2. After the AST is got, call the the `Compiler` in the [executor](https://github.com/pingcap/tidb/tree/master/executor) package.
 Input the AST and get `Compiler.Compile()`.
-During this process, the statement validation, query plan generation and optimizaion are all completed.
+During this process, the statement validation, query plan generation and optimization are all completed.
 3. In `Compiler.Compile()`, call `plan.Validate()` in [plan/validator.go](https://github.com/pingcap/tidb/blob/master/plan/validator.go) to validate the statement and then go to the `Preprocess` process.
 At the current stage, `Preprocess` has only finished name parsing and bound the column or alias name to the corresponding field.
 Take the "select c from t;" statement for an example, `Preprocess` binds the name `c` to the corresponding column in the table `t`.
 See [plan/resolver.go](https://github.com/pingcap/tidb/blob/master/plan/resolver.go) for the detailed implementation.
 After this, enter `optimizer.Optimize()`.
 4. In the `Optimize()` method, infer the result of each node in AST.
 Take the "select 1, 'xx', c from t;” statement as an example, for the select fields, the first field is "1" whose type is `Longlong`; the second field is "'xx'" whose field is `VarString`; the third field is "c" whose type is the type of column `c` in the table `t`.
 Note that besides the type information, the other information like charset also needs to be inferred.
 See [plan/typeinferer.go](https://github.com/pingcap/tidb/blob/master/plan/typeinferer.go) for the detailed implementation.
 5. After the type inference, use the `planBuilder.build()` method for logical optimization which is to do equivalent transformation and simplification for AST based on the algebraic operation.
 For example, "select c from t where c > 1+1*2;" can be equivalently transformed to "select c from t where c > 3;".